sarken/frontend-docs-test/classes-taxonomy.md

 ## Supertypes

 There are four concrete supertype classes and one abstract supertype class.
+(Abstract classes

 * [.region](#region)
 * [.group](#group)